aces/Loris-MRI/docs/scripts_md/MakeArchiveLocationRelative.md

 present in the `tarchive` table and will create a hash of this information including new `ArchiveLocation` to be inserted into the database.

+INPUTS:
+  - $dbh               : database handle
-INPUTS database handle, location of the `tarchive` directory
+  - $tarchiveLibraryDir: location of the `tarchive` directory

 RETURNS: hash with tarchive information and new archive location